tdilauro/Simplified-wiki/Library-Registry.md

 Note that #2 is currently the responsibility of the circulation manager.
 We're moving it to the library registry because very few organizations need this feature, and the ones that do will also probably need a library registry.

+# Use cases

+The Cyrenius H. Booth Library serves the town of Newtown, Connecticut.
+This library is part of the Bibliomation consortium, which provides their ebook service.
+Someone from Newtown who comes into SimplyE and looks for 'their' library is likely to search for "Newtown", not "Cyrenius" or "Bibliomation".

+The 53rd Street Library is a branch of the New York Public Library.
+Someone who thinks of that branch as 'their' library will probably go into SimplyE and search for "NYPL" to find "their" library.
+They're probably not going to search for "53rd Street" or "New York Public Library".

+The Internet Archive's Open Library is open to everyone with Internet access, but relatively few people will open up SimplyE looking for it.

+The Open Ebooks collection is open to a lot of the schoolchildren in the United States, including some who are too young to navigate a complex library selection screen.

 # Information per library

 To join a registry, a library must provide the following: